RaysaRivera/Honors_proj1/Spectre_Meltdown.md

 According to the official meltdown attack website, it’s impossible to detect traces of the Meltdown/Spectre attack in traditional log file.
 Antivirus can potentially detect the attack but it’s unlikely since it’d be difficult to distinguish the attack from other types of regular applications.
 In order for an antivirus to detect the attack, it’d need to compare binaries after their values are known.

 The Meltdown vulnerability primarily affects Intel microprocessors due to how aggressive their speculative execution and out-of-order execution is (which is done to increase performance).
 However, some ARM microprocessors are also affected.
 The reason most ARM processors aren’t affected by Meltdown though is because ARM uses two registers to store physical addresses of translation tables.
 One maps the user address space while the other maps the kernel address space.
 When trying to perform privilege checks for accessing memory, the actual translation tables need to be checked.

+The Spectre vulnerability affects close to all systems like Desktops, Laptops, Cloud Servers, Smartphones, etc. All modern processors capable of keeping many instructions in flight are potentially vulnerable (Intel, AMD, and ARM processors have been confirmed to have this vulnerability).

 ## Code of a proper solution:
 Since the issue is a hardware based one, the most effective solution would be to correct the vulnerability in the architecture.
 For example, there is Stronger Kernel Isolation which calls for unmapping “kernel pages while the user process is in user space and switch to a separated kernel address space when entering the kernel”.
 This is so that user pages aren’t mapped in kernel space but in order to implement that, large portions of modern-day kernel’s would be to rewritten.